adil-hussain-84/ThreadPoolExperiment/app3/README.md

 My takeaway from this app is that the difference between using a [Fixed Thread Pool](https://developer.android.com/reference/java/util/concurrent/Executors#newFixedThreadPool(int)) and an unbounded thread pool for concurrent task execution in an Android application is quite inconsequential in terms of execution time.
-The total execution time is almost identical in the the unbounded thread pool as it is in the [Fixed Thread Pool](https://developer.android.com/reference/java/util/concurrent/Executors#newFixedThreadPool(int)) regardless of the size of the task and regardless of the number of tasks running concurrently.
+The total execution time is almost identical in the unbounded thread pool as it is in the [Fixed Thread Pool](https://developer.android.com/reference/java/util/concurrent/Executors#newFixedThreadPool(int)) regardless of the size of the task and regardless of the number of tasks running concurrently.